Winter Storm Snarls I-95 North Of New York City, Suburbs Scramble To Clear Snow – Gadget Clock

 “Messy, messy,” said another.

-An average January brings 8″ of snow to this part of the region.
+An average January brings 8 inches of snow to this part of the region.
 Most took this first storm of the season in stride.

 “We haven’t really got much so, you know, you can dodge a bullet here and there,” said Scott McLeod.